ljsinclair/featurebase-docs/docs/cloud/my-account/cloud-user-move.md

 {% include /cloud-users/cloud-summary-user-move.md %}

+{: .note}
-NOTE: Users can opt-out of the account move by ignoring the email or click **No, thanks** on the confirmation page.
+Users can opt-out of the account move by ignoring the email or click **No, thanks** on the confirmation page.

 ## Before you begin